This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Support groups let you talk to others who are trying to quit or have already quit.
 It may be helpful to speak with others about how they quit.

-What you can do to help prevent your child or adolescent from using an e-cigarette:
+Help prevent your child from using an e-cigarette:

-- Do not use e-cigarettes in front of your child or adolescent.
-Your child or adolescent may copy your behavior.
-Instead, use other ways to quit smoking.
+- Be a good role model.
+Do not use e-cigarettes in front of your child.
+Your child may copy your behavior.
+Use NRT if you plan to quit smoking regular cigarettes.

 Call the Poison Control Center at 1-800-222-1222 immediately.